Did you know that shampoos isn’t the only way to wash your hair?

 EDIT 03/08/2014: a lot of people swap shampoo for baking soda or vinegar, but these homemade treatments are a lot harsher!
 Stay away from them.

-What about you?
 Have you ever tried any alternative method to wash your hair or are you sticking to your favourite shampoo?
+Share your experience in the comments below.